darikoneil/PPVD/README.md

-A collection parametrized parsing and validation decorators for python metaprogramming.
+A collection of parametrized parsing and validation decorators for python metaprogramming.
 Self-contained to avoid dependency clashing.

 ##### Installation
 `pip install PPVD`